Habsburg-occupied Serbia (1686–1691): History

 In 1683, the Great Vienna War broke out between the Ottoman Empire and the Habsburg monarchy.
-After the victory in the Siege of Buda (1686), Habsburg forces continued their advance towards south, forcing Ottomans to retreat from the Kingdom of Hungary and neighboring regions.
-In the same time, local Serbs, who were Christians, formed the Serbian Militia and joined with Habsburg forces against Ottomans, driving them out (fully or partially) from regions of Bačka, Banat and Syrmia (corresponding to modern Vojvodina, in Serbia).
+After the victory in the Siege of Buda (1686), Habsburg forces continued their advance towards south, forcing Ottomans to retreat from the Ottoman Hungary and neighboring regions.
+At the same time, local Serbs, who were Christians, formed the Serbian Militia and joined with Habsburg forces against Ottomans, driving them out (fully or partially) from regions of Bačka, Banat and Syrmia (corresponding to modern Vojvodina, in Serbia).

-In 1688, the Habsburg forces organized a further offensive towards south, crossing rivers Sava and Danube.
-In the same time, the Serbian Militia operated throughout regions of Šumadija and Raška in central Serbia.
+In 1688, the Habsburg forces organized a further offensive into Ottoman Serbia, by crossing rivers Sava and Danube.
+Concurrently, the Serbian Militia operated throughout regions of Šumadija and Raška in central Serbia.
 After the victory in the Siege of Belgrade (1688), Habsburg forces continued their advance towards south, taking Niš and reaching Prizren and Skopje (1689).
 The Habsburgs were warmly welcomed by the locals as they saw the Christian troops as liberators.
-When Enea Silvio Piccolomini arrived in Prizren, roughly 5,000 Albanians, with their Archbishop, Pjetër Bogdani, greeted him with salvoes of gunfire.
-Also about 5,000 Muslim Albanians in Pristina who had risen against the Turks had given to understand that they would submit to the rule of the Habsburgs.
-The same time, Serbian Patriarch Arsenije III Crnojević also sided with Habsburgs.
-Piccolomini thus had over 20,000 Albanians and Serbs under his orders.
-By the beginning of 1690, Habsburg-controlled area included much of the territory of present-day Serbia.
+Habsburg-controlled area included much of the territory of present-day Serbia.